opensearch-project/documentation-website/_tuning-your-cluster/availability-and-recovery/remote-store/remote-store-stats-api.md

 ### Response fields

-The response is categorized into 3 parts:
+The response body of the Remote Store Stats API is split into three categories:

-* `routing` : Contains information related to the shard’s routing
+* `routing` : Contains information related to the shard’s routing.
-* `segment` : Contains stats related to segment transfers to and from the remote store
+* `segment` : Contains stats related to segment transfers from remote-backed storage.
-* `translog` : Contains stats related to translog transfers to and from the remote store
+* `translog` : Contains stats related to translog transfers from remote-backed storage.

 The `routing` object contains the following fields: